 Commercial drivers also need to stay sober behind the wheel.

-The U.S. Department of Transportation (DOT) recently released a notice regarding medical marijuana.
+The U.S. Department of Transportation (DOT) has released a DOT 'Medical Marijuana' Notice.
 According to the notice, “The Department of Transportation’s Drug and Alcohol Testing Regulation – 49 CFR Part 40, at 40.151(e) – does not authorize “medical marijuana” under a state law to be a valid medical explanation for a transportation employee’s positive drug test result.”

 The notice adds, “Please note that marijuana remains a drug listed in Schedule I of the Controlled Substances Act.
 It remains unacceptable for any safety‐sensitive employee subject to drug testing under the Department of Transportation’s drug testing regulations to use marijuana.”